ngehlenborg/2017/designContest.md

 [8] “Improving Bayesian Reasoning: What Works and Why?” http://journal.frontiersin.org/researchtopic/2963/improving-bayesian-reasoning-what-works-and-why.

 [9] D. Spiegelhalter, M. Pearson, and I. Short, “Visualizing Uncertainty About the Future,” Science (80-. )., vol. 333, no. 6048, pp. 1393–1400, Sep.
 2011.

+[10] A. Khan, S. Breslav, M. Glueck, and K. Hornbæk, “Benefits of visualization in the Mammography Problem,” Int.
+J. Hum.
+Comput.
+Stud., vol. 83, pp. 94–113, 2015.